 The 3rd on our list of best robot dog is another plush design, and we like to think of this type as toys for kids only but it does look like a real puppy.
 The one above could conceivably provide a lot of amusement for adults, but this is far more basic.
 In fact, we’d go as far as saying this is an ideal toy for a little girl, but be aware it’s suitable for ages 4+.
 It has nice movements – including breathing like a real dog – and the child can enact feeding it with a bottle, plus it is soft to the touch and made with safe materials as we would expect one of these robot dog toys to be.

 This interactive puppy also needs 4 x AA batteries which are supplied for once, and comes with six possible play modes and makes more than 35 ‘realistic’ puppy sounds for added authenticity.
 It also closes its eyes and is very cute indeed.
 We notices a lot of customers giving this interactive puppy great reviews – their child loving it, and they loved the fact it looks like a real dog – but be aware that the instructions are rather difficult to understand.

 - Complaints about poor quality should be noted

 - Very high price in comparison

-This plastic toy dog is a cheaper alternative than the above – it’s in the £20 range – but it’s very plastic!
+This robotic dog is a cheaper alternative than the above – it’s in the £20 range – but it’s very plastic!
 Nevertheless, we have no doubt kids will find it cute, and it is interesting to look at.
 Finished in pink and white, it’s clearly aimed at girls, and it comes with a variety of functions.
 This one can walk, it barks, it makes ‘fun sounds’ and from what we can gather, its ears move.
 For the record, the makers call it Helen, if that appeals.

 - Plastic dog